 There is no golden number, but usually the form shouldn’t have more than 6 fields, tops.
 Often, the contact forms have more functions than simply taking a message – they can be requests for information or promotional materials, press inquiries, feedback upon the website.
 Being so, you can use a choice field to let people set the reason they are contacting you about.

 Marketers often include a form field that asks people how they heard about the company.
 This is a way to gain valuable insights over the efficiency of the promotional campaigns, but it also lengthens the form unacceptably and increases the drop rates.
-As a non-intrusive alternative, we recommend you to just track referral data about the submitter (by ticking the box Add the referrer in form’s Settings>Notifications>Customize Emails).
+As a non-intrusive alternative, we recommend you to just track referral data about the submitter (in Submissions).

 In the effort to keep spam away, we should be careful not to annoy legitimate users with a CAPTCHA that’s impossible to decipher.
 A SEOMoz article analyzed the form conversions while CAPTCHA was disabled, in comparison with cases when it was enabled.
 From about 2100 form submissions in each situation, it seemed like when the CAPTCHA was on, conversions dropped with 3.2%.
 123ContactForm uses friendly CAPTCHAs made of capital letters and numbers, but it’s still not a pleasant test to pass when you fill a form in a hurry.
 This is why we recommend using smart CAPTCHA at all times, which only shows up if there is a sign of abuse to the form.